Cascading Reinforcement Learning: Related Work

 \section{Related Work}

 \textbf{Cascading bandits.} \citet{kveton2015cascading} and \citet{combes2015learning} concurrently introduce the cascading bandit model, and design algorithms based on upper confidence bounds. \citet{cheung2019thompson} and \citet{zhong2021thompson} propose Thompson Sampling-type~\citep{thompson1933} algorithms. \citet{vial2022minimax} develop algorithms equipped with variance-aware confidence intervals, and achieve near-optimal regret bounds.
-In these cascading bandit works, there is no state (context), and the order of selected items does not matter.
+In these cascading bandit studies, there is no state (context), and the order of selected items does not matter.
 Thus, they only need to select $m$ items with the maximum attraction probabilities. \citet{li2016contextual,zong16linear_generalization} and \citet{li2018online} study linear contextual cascading bandits.
 In \citep{zong16linear_generalization,li2018online}, the attraction probabilities depend on contexts, and the order of selected items still does not matter.
 Hence, they need to select $m$ items with the maximum attraction probabilities in the current context. \citet{li2016contextual} consider position discount factors, where the order of selected items is important.

-Different from the above works, our cascading RL formulation further considers state transition, and the attraction probabilities and rewards of items depend on states.
-Thus, we need to put the items that can induce higher expected future rewards in the current state in the front.
-In addition, we require to both maximize the attraction probabilities of selected items, and optimize the potential rewards from future states.
+Different from the above studies, our cascading RL formulation further considers state transition, and the attraction probabilities and rewards depend on states.
+Thus, we need to put the items that induce higher expected future rewards in the current state in the front.
+In addition, we require to both maximize the attraction probabilities of selected items, and optimize the potential future reward.

-\textbf{Provably efficient RL.} In recent years, there have been a number of works studying provably efficient RL, e.g.,~\citep{jaksch2010near,dann2015sample,azar2017minimax,jin2018q,zanette2019tighter}.
-In contrast to these works, we generalize cascading bandits to the RL framework to better formulate the state transition in real-world recommendation and advertising applications.
+\textbf{Provably efficient RL.} In recent years, there have been a number of studies on provably efficient RL, e.g.,~\citep{jaksch2010near,dann2015sample,azar2017minimax,jin2018q,zanette2019tighter}.
+However, none of the above studies tackle the challenge of combinatorial action space and the computation and sample efficiency issues it brings.
+In contrast, we have to directly face this challenge when we generalize cascading bandits to the RL framework to better formulate the state transition in real-world recommendation and advertising applications, and we provide satisfactory solutions with near optimal computation and sample efficiency.